Putin, Erdogan sit down for talks on war-torn Syria

 Erdogan echoed that sentiment and said he believed “there is great benefit in continuing our Turkish-Russian relations by strengthening them every day.”

-The two leaders are largely expected to concentrate on the situation in Syria during their meeting in Sochi.

-Russia is the main ally of the Syrian government while Turkey supports groups that have fought to unseat Syrian President Bashar Assad.
-However, Russian and Turkish troops have cooperated in Idlib, the final holdout of rebel forces, and in seeking a political solution in the war-torn country.
+On Syria, Russia is the main ally of the Syrian government while Turkey supports groups that have fought to unseat Syrian President Bashar Assad.
+However, Russian and Turkish troops have cooperated in Idlib, the final holdout of rebel forces, and in seeking a political solution in the country.

-Erdogan told Putin on Wednesday that “the steps we take together in relation to Syria are of great importance.”

-“Peace (in Syria) depends on the relations between Turkey and Russia,” the Turkish leader noted.
+“Peace (in Syria) depends on the relations between Turkey and Russia,” the Turkish leader told Putin.

-The talks between the two presidents come amid an increase in airstrikes on Turkey-backed opposition fighters’ positions in northern Syria and especially in the province of Idlib.
+The talks between the two presidents come amid an increase in airstrikes on Turkey-backed opposition fighters’ positions in northern Syria, especially in the province of Idlib.

 Turkey fears that an escalation of the violence in northern Syria will lead to a new influx of refugees surging across its borders.
 Turkey already hosts 3.7 million Syrian refugees.
 For its part, Russia accuses Turkey of failing to take measures to push out radical groups from northern Syria.

-Earlier this month, Putin met with Assad in Moscow and criticized the presence of Turkish and U.S. forces in northern Syria, calling their presence illegal and a flagrant violation of international law.
-The Russian leader was referring to hundreds of U.S. troops stationed in eastern Syria and working with Kurdish-led fighters in battling the militant Islamic State group, as well as Turkish forces in northern Syria.
+Earlier this month, Putin met with Assad in Moscow and criticized the presence of Turkish and U.S. forces in northern Syria, calling their presence a flagrant violation of international law.
+The Russian leader was referring to hundreds of U.S. troops stationed in eastern Syria who are working with Kurdish-led fighters in battling the militant Islamic State group, as well as Turkish forces in northern Syria.

 The war in Syria broke out in March 2011.
 It has left hundreds of thousands dead and displaced half the country’s pre-war population of 23 million people, including more than 5 million refugees outside the war-torn nation.